Influencing the Future of Nursing

 As we embrace a future of ultra modern healthcare and technology, nurses and nursing are not coping enough with the demands of these two callers of change.
 We have allowed ourselves to fall asleep like a big giant unknowing of the great things only we can change.

-The nursing shortage will last forever.
+The nursing shortage brought by the COVID 19 pandemic will last forever.
 We have to make some changes within the nursing infrastructure if we have to resolve this issue.
 It is just but one and major change that we can do if we have to influence the future of nursing and its practice to meet the needs of the 21st century.
 This is the purpose of this section: to encourage lobbying for legislative changes that can change nursing and the way we practice it.

 Nursing Leaders to Hold Prestigious Federal Commissions